-JOAN: I recommend 2-3 hours of practice daily, ideally, 5 days a week for 8-12 weeks.
+JOAN: I recommend 3-4 hours of practice daily, ideally, 4-5 days a week over several weeks.
 No more than 4 hours a day of prep is needed or recommended.
 The average minimum time needed for new graduates is 8 weeks.
-For repeat testers, 12 weeks.
-Those who work full time and have a family, often take a few additional weeks.
-If more time is needed to get comfortably above passing, that’s okay.
+Repeat testers usually require 12-14 weeks.
+If you have a fullt-time work schedule and family responsibilities, I will help you fit in training.

-Learning and practicing problem-solving skills is a process like learning any new skill.
+Learning and practicing clinical-judgment skills is a process like learning any new skill.
 It takes daily practice over a period of several weeks.
 Training is low stress and testers actually enjoy the training.

 QUESTION: How do you teach critical thinking?

 JOAN: I follow the NCSBN Test Plans.
 I teach you to read questions using the NCSBN model. happyNCLEX training reduces anxiety, helps you to understand the question clearly, and puts you in the right place to apply your knowledge.
 You learn to process information the way you will on the job.
 This skill set is easy to learn but like any skill, takes practice to improve.

 happyNCLEX curriculm is designed using NCSBN Clinical Judgment Measurement Model.

 JOAN: You need internet access with the ability to stream video and join live webinars, have a test date, or at least, have your ATT or be in process to obtain Authorization To Test.
 If you are a nursing student preparing for an exit exam or you’re waiting for your ATT, contact us to help you decide the best time to start.

 You will need to purchase one text that also includes an adaptive Qbank for home practice and evaluation.
 You will get a publisher’s discount code when you register for happyNCLEX training.
 The text we use is Developing Clinical Judgement by Donna A. Ignatavicius (Elsevier Evolve)